 All applicants are required to submit Graduate Record Examination (GRE) general test scores that were received no more than five years prior to the date of application.
 No minimum GRE scores are required; however, scores will be taken into consideration during the competitive application review process.
 The GRE reporting code for the MPAS Program is 6380.

-The application fee is payable only by check or money order issued to UNT Health Science Center.
+The application processing fee is payable only by check or money order issued to UNT Health Science Center.
 Please include your CASPA ID # with your payment.
 Temporary or starter checks are not accepted.
 Payment for the processing fee can be mailed directly to PA Admissions at:

 UNT Health Science Center